Judith River Watershed Nitrogen Project

 The research team has worked closely with six farmers on the Producer Research Advisory Group (PRAG) and with 14 members of an Advisory Committee (AC) to design this project.
 Research has included evaluation of different farming management practices on cooperating farmers’ fields and collection of water samples from wells, springs and streams across the watershed.
 The majority of field sample collection for the project was completed by fall 2014 and the final data analysis phase is underway.

 A series of newsletters has been released in 2014 and 2015, which can be found below.
-Handouts from the 2015 field day can be found here.
+You can also view the Handouts from the 2015 field day.

 - Newsletter 1: Project Overview & Highlights from 2014 Field Day